NeuroDiffGym/neurodiffeq/paper/paper.md

 their expressibility is limited by their function representation.
 For example, piecewise linear finite element methods represent complex dynamics as piecewise linear functions.
 Mesh adaptivity can provide more fidelity for complicated physics but terms involving higher-order derivatives are still neglected.
-This difficulty can be offset to some degree by increasing the order of the basis, but the piecewise nature of the expansion does ultimately lead to non-differentiablity at element boundaries.
+This difficulty can be offset to some degree by increasing the order of the basis, but the piecewise nature of the expansion does ultimately lead to non-differentiability at element boundaries.
 Fourier-spectral methods are very high-order methods with excellent convergence properties, but they suffer from limited expressibility near boundaries.

 Artificial neural networks (ANN) are a framework of machine learning algorithms that use a collection of connected units to learn function mappings.
-The most basic form of ANNs, multilayer perceptrons, have been proven to be universal function approximators[@hornik1989multilayer].
+The most basic form of ANNs, multilayer perceptrons, have been proven to be universal function approximators
+[@hornik1989multilayer].
 This suggests the possibility of using ANN to solve differential equations.
 Previous studies have demonstrated that ANNs have the potential to solve ordinary differential equations (ODEs) and partial differential equations (PDEs) with certain initial/boundary conditions[@lagaris1998artificial].
-These methods show nice properties including: (1) continuous and differentiable solutions (2) good interpolation properties (3) [DLS:  I don't understand this point] smaller number of parameters thus less memory intensive.
+These methods show nice properties including (1) continuous and differentiable solutions (2) good interpolation properties (3) less memory-intensive (Instead of having the whole numerical solution in memory, we only need to maintain the weights of the ANN).
 Given the interest in developing neural networks for solving differential equations, it would be extremely beneficial to have an easy-to-use software project that allows researchers to quickly set up and solve problems.

 ``NeuroDiffEq`` is a Python package built with ``PyTorch`` that uses ANNs to solve ordinary and partial differential equations (ODEs and PDEs).
 During the release of ``NeuroDiffEq`` we discovered that two other groups had simultaneously released their own software packages for solving differential equations with neural networks:  ``DeepXDE``[@lu2019deepxde] and ``PyDEns``[@koryagin2019pydens].
-[DLS:  Say something about each of these projects.
-How are they different / similar?]
+Both ``DeepXDE`` and ``PyDEns`` are built on top of ``TensorFlow``.
+``DeepXDE`` has an emphasis on the wide variety of problems it can solve.
+It supports mixing different boundary conditions and solving on domains with complex geometries. ``PyDEns`` is less flexible in the range of solvable problems but provides a more user-friendly API.
+This trade-off is partially determined by the way these two packages implement the solver, which will be discussed later.
 ``NeuroDiffEq`` is designed to encourage the user to focus more on the problem domain (What is the differential equation we need to solve?
 What are the initial/boundary conditions?) and at the same time allow them to dig into solution domain (What ANN architecture and loss function should be used?
-What are the training hyperparameters?) when they want to.  ``NeuroDiffEq`` can solve a variety of canonical PDEs including the heat equation and Poisson equation in a Cartesian domain with up to three spatial dimensions.  ``NeuroDiffEq`` can also solve arbitrary systems on nonlinear ordinary differential equations.
+What are the training hyperparameters?) when they want to.  ``NeuroDiffEq`` can solve a variety of canonical PDEs including the heat equation and Poisson equation in a Cartesian domain with up to two spatial dimensions.  ``NeuroDiffEq`` can also solve arbitrary systems on nonlinear ordinary differential equations.
-Currently, ``NeuroDiffEq`` is being used in a variety of reearch projects including to study the convergence properties of ANNs for solving differential equations as well as solving the equations in the field of general relativity (Schwarzchild and Kerr black holes).
+Currently, ``NeuroDiffEq`` is being used in a variety of research projects including to study the convergence properties of ANNs for solving differential equations as well as solving the equations in the field of general relativity (Schwarzchild and Kerr black holes).